 The total volume of raw multimedia (audio/video) data amounts to more 45 hours and was collected between 2014 and 2017.
-Around 100 videoclip sections have been selected for publication.
+A total amount of 50 fully annotated videoclip sections ranging between 5 to 20 minutes have been selected for publication within the IRDICH project.

-In this documentation project, the speaker's profile incorporates a range of speakers including:
+In this documentation project, the speaker's profile incorporates a range of different types of speakers including:

 - old fluent speakers and new fluent speakers who learned the language at a later age;